dreamer-coding/shark/README.md

     <img src=".github/logo.png" alt="Shark Tool Logo" width="620"/>
 </p>

-### A Command-Line Power Utility by **Fossil Logic**
+### A Command-Line Administration Power Utility by **Fossil Logic**

-Shark Tool is the ultimate **all-in-one file and system administration utility**.
-Built for admins, developers, and power users, Shark unifies essential file management, automation, and analysis tasks into a single, powerful command-line interface—eliminating the need for multiple separate tools.
-Its unique commands, such as `grammar` for advanced text analysis, `summary` for structured file summaries, and `introspect` for deep file inspection, set Shark apart by providing capabilities rarely found in traditional CLI utilities.
+Shark Tool is the ultimate **all-in-one system and administration utility**.
+Designed for system administrators, DevOps engineers, and power users, Shark unifies essential tasks—ranging from user and permission management, process monitoring, and system configuration, to file management, automation, and analysis—into a single, powerful command-line interface.
+Its unique commands, such as `grammar` for advanced text analysis, `summary` for structured file summaries, and `introspect` for deep file inspection, set Shark apart by providing administrative capabilities rarely found in traditional CLI utilities.

 ---